minimaxir/aitextgen/docs/tutorials/generate_1_5b.md

 ## Cleanup

 **Make sure you Stop the instance when you are done to avoid being charged**.
 To do that, go back to the AI Platform Notebook console, select the instance, and press Stop.

+Since 100GB of storage may be pricy, you may want to consider deleting the VM fully if you are done with it as well.